 I use these small compartments for my chargers, adapters, toiletries bag, electric shaver, and medicine bag.
 I was also able to squeeze in my Roost laptop stand.

 Overall, this compartment is pretty straightforward, but a game-changer and welcomed change from shoving stuff sacks into the depths of a backpack.

 Now, each of my items has its own area, and I know exactly where my stuff is at all times.

-While the suspension system isn’t quite as solid as a traditonal backpacking backpack – the Tortuga doesn’t need to be.
-You should never be carrying so much weight as to need a burly suspension system.
+While the suspension system isn’t quite as solid as a traditonal backpacking backpack – the Tortuga doesn’t need to be as you should not be carrying as much weight as you would with a 60-liter backpack.
+Therefore you simply do not need a burly suspension system.

 Ospreys (and other traditional backpacks) are designed for trekking and hiking – a.k.a wearing a very heavy backpack for hours at a time.

 With the Tortuga Outbreaker, you won’t be hiking through the Himalayas, just hiking through airports and train stations which the suspension is perfect for.
 The hip belt is very comfortable and adjustable for these moments.